 Advancing Fundamental Water Science

 A “black box” approach to water science can be useful for observing phenomena, but it only goes so far.
-Explaining the mechanisms that produce these phenomena takes us further and this knowledge to be applied (and re-applied) in both natural and engineered systems because the science is frequently the same, but the constraints are different.
+Explaining the mechanisms that produce these phenomena takes us further, and this knowledge can be applied (and re-applied) in both natural and engineered systems because the science is frequently the same, but the constraints are different.

 Tackling “Wicked Problems” – Source water protection.
 Climate change adaptation.
 Cumulative effects assessment.
 Integrated water and land management.

 Source-to-Tap Research – Source, transport, and fate of water contaminants linked to treatability challenges.

 Trans-Disciplinary Approach – Integrated biological, chemical, and hydrological water science through collaborative partnerships.

 A solid basis in fundamental processes and mechanisms relevant to water science expedites natural and engineered technology optimization and development.
 Rigorous quantitative analysis, multi-scale investigation, and advanced data processing expedite it even more.

 Full-, Pilot- & Lab-Scale Research – Drinking water.
 Stormwater.
 Wastewater.
 Water reuse.
 Treatment resilience.

 Green & Grey Infrastructure – Engineered and natural physico-chemical processes and biofiltration.